introlab/t-top/documentation/assembly/04_CABLE_ASSEMBLY.md

 ### Steps

-1. Cut 2 `22 AWG brown wires` of 55 cm long.
+1. Cut 2 `22 AWG yellow wires` of 55 cm long.
 2. Cut 2 `22 AWG green wires` of 55 cm long.
 3. Cut 2 `22 AWG black wires` of 55 cm long.
-4. For each `Adafruit MAX9744`, solder a brown wire to the SDA pad.
+4. For each `Adafruit MAX9744`, solder a yellow wire to the SDA pad.
 5. For each `Adafruit MAX9744`, solder a green wire to the SCL pad.
 6. For each `Adafruit MAX9744`, solder a black wire to the GND pad.

+>TODO CHANGE IMAGE

 ![Adafruit MAX9744 Wires](images/assemblies/04G%20wires.jpg)